|

 "Digiscoping in the High Andes" - foto: María Elena Earnshaw

 DAY 1 - Arrival at Santiago airport.
-After collecting the car we drove for over 2 hours by paved road, soon heading into the dark, to reach our first "base camp" at about 10 pm.
-We took the Camino al Volcán, which starts practically in the south-eastern suburbs of Santiago and followed up the valley of the Río Maipo towards the cordillera.
-This deep valley or canyon is known as Cajón del Maipo, and provides a very convenient way for birders to reach the high mountains.
-There is a wide selection of bungalows and hotels all along the valley, and our choice was decided by selecting a place that would be furthest up the valley as possible, as this would provide quicker access the gravel roads we planned to take over the next 3 days.
+After pickig up the car we drove to our first "base camp", a 2-hour trip along a paved road, soon getting dark, and arriving at about 10 pm.
+We took the Camino al Volcán, which starts in the south-eastern suburbs of Santiago, and followed up the valley of the Río Maipo towards the cordillera.
+This deep canyon is known as Cajón del Maipo, and provides a very convenient vehicle access to the high mountains.
+All along the valley is a wide selection of bungalows and hotels, and our choice was for a place that would be as far up the valley as possible so we could have quick access to the gravel roads we planned to take over the next 3 days.

 Entrance to Parque Almendro where we rented a bungalow for 4 nights.
-We normally made our own meals in the kitchenette of the bungalow, but on one occasion we also enjoyed a delicious dinner at the restaurant .
+We normally made our own meals in the kitchenette, but on one occasion we also enjoyed a delicious dinner at the restaurant .
 The bungalow and hired car.
 The place was very comfortable, clean, and we were very well looked after.
 We were lucky that the holiday season had not yet begun in earnest, so we had the whole place to ourselves.
-It has an excellent pool (which we didn't use), and the grounds border the torrential river, that can be heard day and night.
+It has an excellent pool (which we didn't use), and the grounds border the torrential Maipo river, that can be heard roaring day and night.

 Address: Camino al Volcán 38.713 - km 53 Cajón del Maipo.